 Style Notes: There's a reason that the Breton top is a wardrobe icon: It looks good on everyone and it pairs with everything in your wardrobe.
 Wear it now with white jeans and Converse as seen on Who What Wear's Nell Block.

 Style Notes: The tank-top-and-tailored-trousers look has become the fashion girls' go-to spring pairing this year.
 Just make sure your trousers sit high on the waist and loose on the leg for a flattering finish.

-Style Notes: The '70s piece is seeing a revival and set to be a winning staple for those seeking a little more colour in their basics capsule.
+Style Notes: The '70s piece is seeing a revival and set to be a winning staple for those seeking a little throwback appeal in their basics capsule.
 Monki has the best selection right now, and I have my eye on the short-sleeved, ribbed iterations.

-Style Notes: While the sun might be out in force this weekend, it's still spring, so we're not packing away our layering quite yet.
+Style Notes: While the sun might come out in force every now and then, it's still spring, so we're not packing away our layering quite yet.
 A long-sleeved roll-neck top is the ideal transitional piece and can be worn alone or under knitwear for chilly evenings.

 Style Notes: Those wanting an interesting twist on the classic jersey tee should play around with a square neckline.
 Though only a subtle detail, it will make any outfit look that little bit more interesting.